Becoming an Optician in Utah

 Opticians work in the eye care industry, working directly with patients and customers who need to get prescriptions filled, pick out and fit frames and learn how to use new contact lenses.
 In Utah, the industry is strong, and there is an ongoing need for more qualified opticians to fill positions.
 If you are looking for an interesting new career that involves working with people and using technology, becoming an optician in Utah is a great choice.[En Español]

-Many states license opticians, but in Utah there is no state licensing and no specified requirements for education, training or certification.
-But optometrists, ophthalmologists and others who hire opticians may look for certain qualifications.
+Many states license opticians, but in Utah, there is no state occupational and professional licensing and no specified requirements for education, training, or certification.
+But optometrists, ophthalmologists, and others who hire opticians may look for certain qualifications.
 They may want to hire someone who has taken some classes in optical studies or technology, or they may be willing to take on promising entry-level applicants and train them on the job to begin working as opticians.

 - Penn Foster College.
 Another great option is to complete an online optician program, like the one offered by Penn Foster.
 It can be accessed anywhere in the state, and students can complete it at their own pace.
 It is a comprehensive program with courses that cover all areas of knowledge in opticianry.
 It also prepares graduates to get passing scores on national certification tests.

 Opticians need to stay up to date with new technology and developments in the field.
 Opticians in Utah can take select courses offered by the Utah Optometric Association, as well as more comprehensive programs such as those offered by Penn Foster College.
 Continuing education credits earned at these institutions will help an optician remain competitive and employable.

 National Optician Certification in Utah